Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: LIMITATIONS

 \section{LIMITATIONS}

-Our unified framework for modeling strongly-coupled multiphysics has several limitations.
-First, the computational complexity of performing implicit time integration is high, especially when extended to 3D.
+Our unified framework for modeling strongly coupled multiphysics has several limitations: First, the computational complexity of performing implicit time integration is high, especially when extended to 3D.
 Future work is needed to develop efficient sparsity-exploiting solvers to scale our method to large-scale problems.
-Additionally, while the Eulerian fluid representation is well suited for robotic tasks like swimming, it is less convenient for visual rendering than particle-based methods.
-Finally, our integral-form immersed boundary method still suffers from some artifacts inherent to classical immersed-boundary methods, such as the presence of fluid in the interior of bodies~\cite{lacis_stable_2016, kempe_improved_2012}.
+Additionally, while the Eulerian fluid representation is well suited for dynamic tasks like swimming, it is less convenient for visual rendering than particle-based methods.